This post may contain affiliate links. Please read our disclosure policy.

 • If your strawberries aren’t sweet, you may need to increase the amount of sugar in your recipe to compensate.

-• I recommend using fresh squeeze lemon juice although you could substitute with bottled.
+• I recommend using fresh squeezed lemon juice although you could substitute with bottled.
+This handheld lemon squeezer does a good job keeping the seeds out.

 Fresh rhubarb and strawberries to make homemade jam